Home

 Mathematical Interests

-I wrote my MSc dissertation on the optimal matching problem and its connection to opttimal transport; I was very lucky to be supervised by Prof James Martin.
+I wrote my MSc dissertation on the optimal matching problem and its connection to optimal transport; I was very lucky to be supervised by Prof James Martin.
+Before this, I wrote my BSc project on importance sampling, where I was fortunate to work alongside Prof Ömer Deniz Akyildiz.

 Mentors